ezod/aistweet/README.md

 and port defined by the aistweet command line.

-If you want to also upload your AIS data to other services online and have a locally-hosted interactive map, you can use [rPiAIS], but note that the image will need to be upgraded to the Buster release.
+If you want to also upload your AIS data to other services online and have a locally-hosted interactive map, you can use [AIS Dispatcher for Linux].

 It is important to set the latitude, longitude, and direction of your camera accurately in order for the snapshot timing to work.
 The direction is measured